tybor/nextgen-gallery-voting/readme.txt

 == Description ==

 This plugin adds the ability for users to vote on NextGEN Galleries and Images.
-A few basic options give the ability to limit who can vote on what.
+You can choose between star ratings, a drop down rating between 1-10, and a like/dislike (thumbs up/thumbs down) voting types.
+You can limit if a user needs to logged in to vote, if they can see results, and how many times they can vote on specific images.

 NGG Voting was inspired by a request from [Troy Schlegel of Schlegel Photography](http://www.schlegelphotography.com/).
 Please read the FAQ for more info on how it works.